 Research on drugged driving is limited compared to its counterpart, drunk driving.
 This is likely because it's difficult to measure the correlation between drugs (both legal and illegal) and car accidents.
 Unlike alcohol, drugs can't be easily detected with a simple breath test, and even in fatal car accidents, drug test results are unavailable for a majority of drivers.

 That said, the National Highway Traffic Safety Administration estimates that 18 percent of U.S. drivers involved in fatal crashes tested positive for legal and illegal drugs in 2009 alone.
 While this isn't incontestable proof that drugs accounted for the deadly accidents, it does say something about the dangers of driving on drugs itself.

 drugged driving and car insurance

 Because of the dangers, it makes sense that all states have strict penalties for those convicted of driving while impaired by a drug.
 And because drugged driving affects any driver's ability to drive safely, car insurers take note of any prior drugged driving convictions.
-More risk translates to higher rates.
+And in most cases, more risk translates to higher car insurance rates.

 Drugged driving laws

 The laws surrounding driving on drugs are as varied as they are complicated.
 Learn all about them here.